pingcap/docs/tidb-cloud/import-parquet-files.md

 To allow TiDB Cloud to access the Parquet files in the Amazon S3 or GCS bucket, do one of the following:

-- If your Parquet files are located in Amazon S3, [configure cross-account access to Amazon S3](/tidb-cloud/config-s3-and-gcs-access.md#configure-amazon-s3-access).
+- If your Parquet files are located in Amazon S3, [configure Amazon S3 access](/tidb-cloud/config-s3-and-gcs-access.md#configure-amazon-s3-access).

     Once finished, make a note of the Role ARN value as you will need it in [Step 4](#step-4-import-parquet-files-to-tidb-cloud).

-- If your Parquet files are located in GCS, [configure cross-account access to GCS](/tidb-cloud/config-s3-and-gcs-access.md#configure-gcs-access).
+- If your Parquet files are located in GCS, [configure GCS access](/tidb-cloud/config-s3-and-gcs-access.md#configure-gcs-access).

 ## Step 4.
 Import Parquet files to TiDB Cloud